-1. It is used for dishes that are grilled over a fire (such as nasu dengaku – eggplant with miso).
+1. The term is used for dishes that are grilled over a fire (such as nasu dengaku – eggplant with miso).

-2. Are rustic celebrations or ‘field entertainments’ with ritual dances and music.
+2. A rustic celebration or ‘field entertainment’ with ritual dances and music.

 Broiling helps the sauce to settle on top and thickens it as well.
 The tofu sticks will come out with the miso glaze bubbling and looking a gorgeous golden brown.
 The hardest part is having to wait a few minutes to let them cool down, after which you can DIG IN!
 Itadakimasu!
 (Bon appetit!)